beloglazov/openstack-centos-kvm-glusterfs/README.rst

-The difference of our approach from both DevStack and dodai-deploy is that instead of adding an abstraction layer and minimizing the number of steps required to be followed by the user to obtain an operating OpenStack installation, we aim to explicitly describe and perform every installation step in the form of a separate shell script.
+The difference of our approach from both DevStack and dodai-deploy is that instead of adding an abstraction layer and minimizing the number of steps required to be followed by the user to obtain an operational OpenStack installation, we aim to explicitly describe and perform every installation step in the form of a separate shell script.
 This allows the user to proceed slowly and customize individual steps when